 5 challenges for medical device manufacturers

+These challenges and issues have followed us into 2023 and continue to be concerns for the future.
 It is therefore vital that medical device companies have plans in place for disrupted supply chains.
 If not, companies could land in difficulty and fall behind the competition.

 - ISO 13485 – Compliance with ISO 13485 is about implementing a quality management system, which demonstrates your commitment to producing high quality products.

 - ISO 14971 – This standard refers to the application of risk management to medical devices.